![]() |

 The figure Gradient Calculation Time Comparison shows the comparison results of the average time required by QPanda3 and other quantum computing-related SDKs (DeepQuantum, PennyLane-Lightning, PennyLane-Default, qiskit) to complete the gradient calculation tasks for the same variational quantum circuits (the x-axis represents different variational quantum circuits determined by the total number of qubits and the number of circuit layers).
 This figure indicates that QPanda3 has a significant advantage in terms of gradient calculation efficiency for variational quantum circuits.

-pyqpanda3 is hosted in C++ and has the following system environment requirements.
+pyqpanda3 has the following system environment requirements:

 Software | Version |